mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 This is a huge insult to your reviewer.
 Whitespace-only changes are easy to review.
 Two-line changes are easy to review.
 Two-line functional changes lost in a sea of whitespace changes are tedious and maddening.

+TODO: Show screenshot of buried change

-Developers also tend to inapproriately mix changes during refactoring.
+When refactoring, developers also tend to inapproriately mix changes.
 I love it when my teammates refactor code to make it easier to understand and maintain.
 But I don't like it when they refactor code *while* changing its behavior.

 TODO: Screenshot of a function changing behavior and being refactored at the same time.
 First screenshot shows everything changing at once, second screenshot shows refactoring in one step followed by behavior change in second.